Aby (film)

-Aby is a 2017 Indian Malayalam-language drama film directed by prolific advertisement filmmaker Srikant Murali in his feature directorial debut.
+Aby is a 2017 Indian Malayalam-language drama film directed by advertisement filmmaker Srikant Murali in his feature directorial debut.
 It is written by Santhosh Echikkanam and produced by Suvin K Varkey under the banner of Little Big Films.
-Vineeth Sreenivasan plays the lead and titular character of Aby.
-Aju Varghese, Suraj Venjaramoodu play supporting characters.
+Vineeth Sreenivasan plays the lead and titular character of Aby and Aju Varghese and Suraj Venjaramoodu play supporting characters.

-Aby is a boy with a dream that he wants to fly and make an aeroplane by his own without any formal engineering education.
-The movie depicts how the hero struggles to make his dream come true and the obstacles he faces on his way to success and achieve glory.
+Aby dreams of flying and making an airplane on his own without any formal engineering education.
+The movie depicts how the hero struggles to make his dream come true, the obstacles he faces on his way to success, and how he achieves glory.

-This film is a portrayal of Saji Thomas who lives in a village in Kerala who can neither hear nor speak but designed and created a lightweight aircraft.
-There are two films that feature Saji Thomas biography, the other one is titled Vimaanam (2017).
+This film is based on Saji Thomas in a village in Kerala who can neither hear nor speak but designed and created a lightweight aircraft.
+There are two films that feature Saji Thomas' biography, the other one is titled Vimaanam (2017).